West Bloomfield teen counseling can address eating and food issues

 Why do some people develop food and eating issues?

+With so many people having no issues with food, why do the eating habits of some people become dysfunctional?
+At particular risk for eating disorders are adolescents and young women who are faced with a wide variety of social, biological, and psychological factors.
 Issues with food can be difficult to identify accurately in our society, which is fixated on weight, shape, body-mass index, and dieting.
 Young people as well as adults are inundated with images of the ultra-fit.
 In the adolescent mind, especially, these images can have a profound effect on body image and self-acceptance.
 What looks like "healthy" limitations on food, however, can actually be a sign of low self-worth and a belief that physique equals worthiness and value as a person.

 Eating, or a lack thereof, as well as excessive exercise, may be the result of an intense feelings of competitiveness or low self-worth, of anxiety or feeling "not good enough."
 Someone may develop eating and food issues, as well, when they feel the need to please others or achieve what they perceive as perfection.
 Trauma and troubled relationships with friends or family, as well, may cause a person to turn either towards food or away from it in an attempt to cope.